mccurdyc/expense-rs/README.md

 ## TODOs

+- [ ] is there a way to have multiple tags per purchase like Airtable (e.g., food on a vacation)?
 - [ ] [git-crypt](https://github.com/AGWA/git-crypt) to encrypt backup of
   expense SQLite DB.
 - [ ] rate limit and paginate through Airtable results.